 1/ Self-hardening – People may harden their own hearts, because of unrepentant sin, rebellion, bitterness, pride, etc. (Ex.
 9:34-35; 2 Chron.
 36:13; Zech.
 7:12; Dan.
 5:20; Eph.
 4:18; Heb.
 3:12-15)

 2/ God’s hardening, some call it Judicial hardening – God simply gives them over to their sin & lets them continue down their already chosen hardened path.
-This is God’s intervention or judgment to an already hardened or rebellious person ALWAYS to accomplish a greater redemptive purpose.
-This condition won’t allow them to get the full revelation of His purpose until that purpose is served.
+This is God’s intervention or judgment to an already hardened or rebellious person.
+In this case of pharaoh, to accomplish a greater redemptive purpose.
 A hardened heart doesn’t let us understand spiritual truth it causes spiritual blindness, the harder the heart the more blind to God’s Truth.
 (Mark 6:52; 8:17).
 This is why God warns us NOT to harden our hearts.

 But still men are very much capable of hearing, seeing and repenting when confronted by the powerful gospel truth (Acts 28:27-28).
 Only the Word of God has the power to cut or pierce a hardened heart (Heb.
 4:12).